Coding-Polaris/collidr/RECIPE.md

-A much more structured roadmap were I to build the app a second time:
+A much more structured roadmap, for if I were to build the app a second time

+(or the first time, for some features)

 rails new collidr